 We’re still in touch with most of them today, and we are sent a lot of pictures of the dogs hunting, playing, or just lying around the house.
 Those puppies made a lot of folks very happy.

-The question often comes up how all of these dogs get along.
+The question often comes up of how all of these dogs get along.
 We have had our scuffles, but for the most part, as long as we are the calm and assertive pack leaders and conduct ourselves accordingly, the rest of the pack falls in line nicely.

 If you’re interested, here’s a breakdown of our past and present pack members: